Angular momentum: Orbital angular momentum in three dimensions

-To completely define orbital angular momentum in three dimensions, it is required to know the rate at which the position vector sweeps out angle, the direction perpendicular to the instantaneous plane of angular displacement, and the mass involved, as well as how this mass is distributed in space.
+To completely define orbital angular momentum in three dimensions, it is required to know the rate at which the position vector sweeps out an angle, the direction perpendicular to the instantaneous plane of angular displacement, and the mass involved, as well as how this mass is distributed in space.
 By retaining this vector nature of angular momentum, the general nature of the equations is also retained, and can describe any sort of three-dimensional motion about the center of rotation – circular, linear, or otherwise.
 In vector notation, the orbital angular momentum of a point particle in motion about the origin can be expressed as: